Poker Size Cards vs Bridge Size Cards

 Playing with Poker Size Cards vs Playing with Bridge Size Cards

 Have you always wanted to know how poker size cards differ from bridge size cards when it comes to choosing or playing with cards?
 Size is one of a few factors to consider if you want to purchase your own playing cards.
-Should you purchase plastic or paper cards?
 Should they be bridge size or poker size?
 These questions are even more important if you’re planning to purchase an expensive high-quality deck.

 A little picturebook